HiroYokoyama/crystal-cell-settler/celleditpy/README.md

 ## License

-This project is licensed under the Apache-2.0 License.
+This project is licensed under the GNU General Public License v3.0 (GPL-v3) License.
 See the `LICENSE` file for details.

 ## Author